okkur/syna/exampleSite/content/docs/multilingual/content.md

 but the portfolio fragment will be the translated version.
 The page will have not changed for the default language.

-> The Multilingual mode is in alpha mode.
-This means it is subject to change and
+> Multilingual mode is currently release as alpha.
+It is subject to changes and
 > may not be stable.
 Please follow the changelog and updates to this page for
-> more information and news about the changes.
+> more information and news about any changes.
 Please create issues and pull
 > requests and let us know what you think.